Nayoung Aimee Kwon

 Associate Professor in the Department of Asian and Middle Eastern Studies

 Nayoung Aimee Kwon is Associate Professor in the Department of Asian & Middle Eastern Studies, the Program in Gender, Sexuality, and Feminist Studies and the Program in the Arts of the Moving Image.
+She currently directs the Asian American & Diaspora Studies Program and the Andrew Mellon Games & Culture Humanities Lab.
 Her research areas include literary criticism and translation studies; film and media studies; intellectual history; postcolonial theory; gender and sexuality, with particular focus on inter-Asian and transpacific (Asian/American) cultural encounters.
-Her current research examines the contested politics of cultural memories, with particular focus on historical conflicts and their legacies in East Asia and the Asia-Pacific.
+Her current research examines the contested politics of cultural memories, focused on historical conflicts and their legacies in East Asia and the Asia-Pacific.
 Select publications include Intimate Empire, published by Duke University Press (Korean translation from Somyŏng Press) which examines the forgotten lure of the imperial language in the contested colonial history between Korea and Japan, Antinomies of the Colonial Archive (co-edited with Takashi Fujitani) which explores colonial-era cinematic co-productions and contested postcolonial legacies in East Asia, and various articles in journals such as Journal of Asian Studies, Postcolonial Studies, Social Text, Cross-Currents.
 With collaborators at Duke University and TNO/University of Netherlands, she is developing a hybrid platform infinite strategy game (ISG) about historical conflicts.
 She is a translator of literature and manhwa/manga from Korean and Japanese into English, and co-director of Duke Engage South Korea, a program working with refugees and migrants.
-Her research and teaching interests also include inter-Asian and transpacific transcultural co-productions (literature, film, theater); literary and filmic exchanges; theories of empire, translation, and postcoloniality; globalization and transpacific migrations and cultural flows between Asia and America.
-She has taught at UCLA, Arizona State University, and Duke Kunshan University.

-Kwon, NA.
-"Images of Korea in Japanese Literature.”
-Imperatives of Culture: Selected Essays on Korean History, Culture, and Society from the Japanese Colonial Era.
-University of Hawaii Press, 2013.
+Kwon, Nayoung Aimee.
+“Images of Korea in Japanese Literature.”
+Imperatives of Culture: Selected Essays on Korean History, Culture, and Society from the Japanese Colonial Era, University of Hawaii Press, 2013.

-Kwon, NA, and translator, .
-"Foreign Husband.”
-Into the Light: Anthology of Resident Korean Literature.
-Ed.
-M Wender.
-University of Hawaii Press, 2010.
+Kwon, Nayoung Aimee, and Nayoung Aimee translator.
+“Foreign Husband.”
+Into the Light: Anthology of Resident Korean Literature, edited by Melissa Wender, University of Hawaii Press, 2010.

-Kwon, N. "Roundtable on the ‘Future of Colonial Korean Culture’: Assimilating Korea and the Censorship of Conflicting Desires.”
-Re-reading of the Colonial Period in Korea.
-2007.
+Kwon, Nayoung.
+“Roundtable on the ‘Future of Colonial Korean Culture’: Assimilating Korea and the Censorship of Conflicting Desires.”
+Re-Reading of the Colonial Period in Korea, 2007.

-Kwon, NA. "“Collaboration, Coproduction, Code-Switching.”.”
-Cross Currents: East Asian History and Culture Review (December 2012).
-(Academic Article)
+Kwon, Nayoung Aimee. ““Collaboration, Coproduction, Code-Switching.”.”
+Cross Currents: East Asian History and Culture Review, Dec.
+2012.